williamfchen/pokemon_app/README.md

 ## What it does

-> This app will be used to get an introduction to API consumption and refactoring in rails.
-This project follows Service-Oriented Architecture (SOA) that provides users with Pokemon information based on search parameters that the user provides.
+> This app allows the user to create a team of up to 6 different Pokemon using a search funtion through the Pokémon API.

 * Fork and clone this repository.
 Run bundle install.